 The WSProxy is essentially a wrapper over an existing application or a data processing code.
 The WSProxy can be deployed in any standard web-service container such as Apache AXIS.
-The WSProxy a) exports life-cycle operations as web-service operations so that the deployed service may be controlled by standard means (such as by sending simple SOAP requests), b) maintains state of the application and allows it to recover from faults in the event of failure, and c) notifies the controlling application (WSProxyClient or workflow engine) of errors and other notifications that the wrapped service may produce.
-A StreamProxy (see Figure 3) is a wrapper over data streams.
+The WSProxy a) exports life-cycle operations as web-service operations so that the deployed service may be controlled by standard means (such as by sending simple SOAP requests), b) maintains state of the application and allow it to recover from faults in the event of failure, and c) notifies the controlling application (WSProxyClient or workflow engine) of errors and other notifications that the wrapped service may produce.
+A StreamProxy (shown by the red + green symbol in WSProxy) is a wrapper over data streams.
 The WSProxy may utilize a StreamProxy to help negotiate ideal transport characteristics whenever possible (based on the discussion outlined in section 3.6).

 WSProxy encapsulates a service using two interfaces (Runnable and Wrapped).
-Runnable is suited for quickly creating data sieving applications and provide more control on the life-cycle operations of the service.
-Wrapped provide less control on the lifecycle of the service but allows us to wrap an existing code for creating a pluggable component and exposing it as a Web Service.
-Wrapped service provides best results if the service being wrapped reads data from standard input and writes data to standard output.
+Runnable is suited to quickly creating data filtering applications and provide more control on the life-cycle operations of the service.
+Wrapped provide less control on the lifecycle of the service but allows us to wrap an existing code for creating a pluggable component and exposing it as a web service.
+Wrapped service provides best results if the service being wrapped reads data from STDIN and writes data to STDOUT.

 When a user submits a script containing the data flow specification and creates a Flow object, the shell invokes the FlowHandler which in conjunction with other Kernels, decides the best Kernel to handle the individual components of the flow.
-These task descriptions are then distributed to the individual Kernels who in turn invoke RequestHandlers to process the request.
+These task descriptions are then distributed to the individual Kernels who in turn invoke a RequestHandler to process the request.
 The RequestHandler is responsible for handling errors and notifications (if any) from the resource it is handling and taking the appropriate action.